BOXFoundation/whitepaper/whitepaper.md

 In diversity we believe.

-During the past years, we all witnessed the rapid growth of the digital content industry led by a vareity of web content platforms and mobile apps, such as Youtube, Spotify, Reddit, or music.ly.
-Despite the great achievements made by these leading players, still we see the properity and diversity of the whole industry suffer from a few long existing problems:
+During the past years, we all witnessed the rapid growth of the digital content industry led by a vareity of web content platforms and mobile apps, such as Youtube, Spotify, Reddit, and music.ly.
+Despite the great achievements made by these leading players, still we see the __properity__ and __diversity__ of the whole industry suffered from several long existing problems:

-1. __Lack of incentives to original content creators.__
++ **Poor protection for original contents and real creators.**

-2. **Central censorship.**
++ **Central censorship.**

++ **The decisive role of distributors.**

 ## A Blockchain-based Ecosystem

+We believe the future of the digital content industry is a blockchain-based ecosystem.

 ## A New Cryptocurrency